Pandemic Flu and Communicable Diseases

 The University’s goal is to keep the Columbia community healthy and safe by preparing contingency plans.
 In the case of a pandemic flu outbreak, please check this site frequently and follow guidance on changes to campus operations.
 General tips for preparing for a pandemic flu or any readily communicable disease may include:

-- Engaging in preventative hygiene measure such as covering cough and washing hands
+- Engaging in preventive hygiene measures, such as covering your cough and washing your hands

 - Receiving a vaccination, if you are deemed eligible, in accordance with public health guidelines

 - Protecting yourself and others by contacting your healthcare provider and staying home if you are feeling ill

 - Students on the Morningside campus may call (212) 854-2284